-Since I love to travel and know how hard it can be to find the healthy vegan places I will share with you where I eat when traveling.
+Since I love to travel and know how hard it can be to find (healthy) vegan places I will share with you where I eat when traveling.
 I’m kicking off with Poland.
-I have been visiting the capital of Poland for some years now on a regular basis and have seen a major change.
+I have been visiting the capital of Poland regularly and have seen a major change.
 Poland is one of the few European countries that didn’t suffer a major recession in recent decades.
 And that is visible!
-Not only on Warsaw’s streets and shops, but also the restaurants are amazing.
-Polish people take food seriously and this results in high quality food, but with (still) low prices.
+Not only on Warsaw’s streets and shops but also the restaurants are amazing.
+Polish people take food seriously and this results in high-quality food, but with (still) relatively low prices.

-I enjoy visiting Warsaw, because I like the Eastern European culture, the energy, the hipsters and the eagerness to do better.
-I believe Warsaw is clearly trying to race to replace what was one lost.
+I enjoy visiting Warsaw because I like the Eastern European culture, the energy, the hipsters, and the eagerness to do better.
+I believe Warsaw is trying to race to replace what was lost.
 In case you think Warsaw is a massive communistic capital that never changed, you couldn’t be more wrong.

-And again, the prices are low.
+And again, the prices are very reasonable.
 The focus is on fresh foods and daily specials.
 Most restaurants don’t believe in microwaves and the way they make use of herbs (Polish traditional style) makes it all taste so delicious.
 Such is the latest in Poland’s culinary evolution.

-If you’re heading over to Warsaw any time soon, I would recommend to visit these places.
+If you’re heading over to Warsaw any time soon, I can recommend visiting these places.
 As you will see I’m a fan of breakfast and brunches.
 Also on the go juices are my favorite!

 Mango Vegan Street Food